syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeMap/TreeMap-Elements.md

 ## Label

-You can also set labels for the leaf nodes by setting the ShowLabels property as true.
-Group path value is displayed as a label for leaf nodes.
-You can customize the default label appearance by setting the LabelTemplate of the TreeMap levels.
+You can also set labels for the leaf nodes by setting the `ShowLabels` property as true. `GroupPath` value is displayed as a label for leaf nodes.
+You can customize the default label appearance by setting the `LabelTemplate` of the TreeMap levels.

 {% highlight CSHTML %}

 	@(Html.EJ().TreeMap("treemap")

 		.DataSource(datasource)

 		.ColorValuePath("Growth")

 		.WeightValuePath("Population")

 		.ShowLegend(true)

 		.TreeMapLegend(tl =>

 		{